COVID-19 Shoot Guidelines

 "CLIENTS" means any persons for whom SR has agreed to provide Eligible Models for assignments.

 An Eligible Model is a model, actor or family who has been registered with SR for a period of at least six months from 1st January 2021, and has, through SR after this date, accrued Net earnings of at least £1000.
-On the 20th of each month, any new models who have met this criteria will be notified that they are eligible to join the scheme.
+Each month, any new models who have met this criteria will be notified that they are eligible to join the scheme.
 Once the model has agreed to the terms, they will be added to the scheme starting from the first day of the following month.

 Any Eligible Model agreeing to the Pay Next Day Terms with SR accepts that they may be updated from time-to-time.
 The most recent amendments will be displayed on the website www.sandrareynolds.co.uk/pay-next-day-terms.
 The Eligible Model is responsible for checking and understanding amendments prior to each assignment.